garethky/Slice-Mosquito-Direct-Tool-Head/readme.md

 ### How about Duet 3 Tool Board support?

 I like the concept but the boards are kind of large.
-My worry with this is mostly about hwere to put it without making the whole package larger.
+My worry with this is mostly about where to put it without making the whole package larger.

-### That Mosquito fan is a menace

-I noticed that too.
-Slice recommends running their fan at 70% (per https://www.sliceengineering.com/pages/documentation).
-Only the main Duet 2 board has PWM controlled ports for the hot end coolers to permit this.
-The Duet 3 expansion board has PWM fan ports.
-I'm upgrading to the Duet 3 and I'll be evaluating the noise at the 70% setting with 4 extruders.
-If thats too noisy, a mod to run a quieter fan would be something to consider.
-To have any benefit we would have to go up to the 40mm Noctua fan.

 ### Will you post this to Thingiverse/Prusa Printers/Other Platform